 The price control regime for regulated Electricity Lines Businesses for 2013/2014 onwards permits businesses to increase their prices to an allowable revenue level as determined by the Commission.
-The regime allows EIL to directly pass through any price increases from Transpower and CPI increases and prices have been reset by the Commission for the second five year Regulatory Control Period commencing 1 April 2015.
+The regime allows EIL to directly pass through any price increases from Transpower and CPI increases and prices are reset by the Commission every five years.
+The next reset occurs at the start of the next Regulatory Control Period commencing on 1 April 2020.